amullins2/POLGSpatialAnalysis/README.md

 # Spatial Transcriptomics Analysis – Visium HD Mouse Pancreas TMAs

 This repository contains code and documentation for analysing spatial transcriptomics data from four Visium HD tissue microarrays (TMAs) of fixed mouse pancreas.
-The study compares wild-type and Polg^mut mice across both sexes, focusing on transcriptional and pathway changes in endocrine regions.
+The study compares wild-type and PolgMUT mice across both sexes, focusing on transcriptional and pathway changes in endocrine regions.

 ## Overview